Second Wildflower Stroll ? « The Belmont Rooster

 There has all the time been a good-sized colony of Solidago on the finish of the grassy space of the again pasture.
 Previous them, it’s usually a combination of blackberry briars and extra blackberry briars… Which will sound bizarre, however it’s true.
 There’s a HUGE mulberry tree within the space and previous that may be a band of small timber…

 Simply on the opposite facet of the Goldenrod is an space that’s normally grown up, however this yr I used to be capable of stroll via it.
 Unusual how numerous “crap” appears to be lacking right here.
 After we had cattle grazing the again pasture, I had an electrical fence on this space in order that they couldn’t farther down.
-Tree limbs and blackberry briars made it tough to take care of the electrical fence.
+Tree limbs and blackberry briars made it tough to take of the electrical fence.
 Because the briars grew farther into the pasture, I might transfer the fence.

 In 2020, a fence was constructed alongside the boundary of the south hayfield all the best way all the way down to the east boundary fence.
 We determined to maneuver the fence possibly 60′ or so in entrance of the previous fence.
 The previous fence runs alongside the boundary and is generally standing in water.
 There’s now a cattle panel for a gate simply in case the cows get out.
 Hmmm… Every time and if the tenant places cattle right here.
 For those who don’t keep in mind from previous posts, the Rock Island Railroad ran alongside the south facet of the farm, which is now a part of the Katy (MKT) Path.
 On the opposite facet is town park with a good-sized lake.
 The lake was as soon as used to fill steam locomotives with water.
 There’s a giant culvert the place the lake drains.
 There’s additionally a spillway on the south facet of the lake.